matt2d23/Etch-a-Sketch/README.md

 This project was created whilst following [The Odin Project's](https://www.theodinproject.com/dashboard) curriculum.

-The Etch-a-Sketch pad generates by default as a 16x16 grid of random colored squares.
+The Etch-a-Sketch pad generates by default as a 16x16 grid.

-Click and drag to draw on the pad, set size with the range input and the button, or clear with the clear button.
+Click and drag to draw on the pad with the currently selected draw tool.